Cordova, Tennessee

 Cordova is a community in Shelby County, Tennessee, United States.
 Cordova lies east of Memphis, north of Germantown, south of Bartlett, and northwest of Collierville at an elevation of 361 ft.

 The majority of Cordova has been annexed by the City of Memphis.
 The remainder of Cordova is in unincorporated Shelby County, within the Memphis Annexation Reserve area.
 The boundaries of the Cordova community are inexact, but are generally regarded as the Wolf River on the south, Whitten Road on the west, Interstate 40 on the north, and Pisgah Road on the east.
-Parts of Shelby Farms are considered part of Cordova.The Old Cordova Area is centered on Macon and Sanga Roads, about a mile and a half east of Germantown Road.
-It consists of the former town of Cordova, with some of the original structures still present.
-The Wolfchase Area is not actually a part of Cordova, but is often referred to as part of the Cordova area by association.
-It contains major shopping centers, businesses and apartments.
+Parts of Shelby Farms are considered part of Cordova.
+The Old Cordova Area is centered on Macon and Sanga Road, about three miles east of Germantown Road.
+It consists of the former town of Cordova, with some original structures still present.
+The Wolfchase Area is not actually part of Cordova but is often referred to as part of the Cordova area by association; it contains major shopping centers, businesses, and apartments.

 Early history

 Cordova was a farming village east of Memphis with fewer than a dozen farms when it was founded in 1835.
 Cordova was renowned for the freshly cut flowers that were shipped to Memphis, Tennessee, thus the town's motto was "Farms, Flowers and Fellowship".

-Cordova has changed its name several times.
-Originally, it was known as Allentown, then Marysville, then Dexter.
-In 1888, the Dexter post office was opened.
-In 1900, the name was changed to Cordova.
-The town most likely changed its name to "Cordova" so not to be confused with another town named Dexter that was located on the same NC&St.L railroad line that ran through town.
+Cordova has changed its name several times since its early settlement.
+The community was originally known as Allentown, then Marysville, and later Dexter.
+In 1888, a post office opened under the name Dexter.
+By 1900, the name of the community had been changed to Cordova, likely to avoid confusion with another town named Dexter located on the same Nashville, Chattanooga and St. Louis Railway line that ran through the area.